 Tupelo honey is a raw honey of exquisite flavor that is very rare and highly prized.

-Tupelo honey comes from only one region; the Apalachicola River basin in the Florida panhandle and the Okefenokee Wildlife Refuge along the Georgia-Florida border.
+Raw tupelo honey comes from only one region; the Apalachicola River basin in the Florida panhandle and the Okefenokee Wildlife Refuge along the Georgia-Florida border.
 It is here that the tupelo tree blooms for a short period in April and the bees create this golden nectar.
 Beekeepers that collect it leave their hives either upland in the grove or alongside the banks on barges.
 The harvest can be different every year depending upon the weather.
 Tupelo trees blossom for a short period in April and if bad weather comes through at any point during those weeks, the heavy flowers can be blown off in strong winds, cutting the harvest short.
 It is for this reason, plus the very small range of Tupelo swamps, that this is such a rare honey.

 on the short trip down the Chipola River in April of 2022.
 (If you want to check out this serene setting, see our videos on IG that chronicled the trip.
 We called it our Bee Safari

 .)
 It is no surprise to us that such a pristine and beautiful setting results in such excellent honey.